DiUS/ArduinoTableTennisRadar/README.md

 # Description #

-To construct a radar using an Arduino Uno, Ultrasonc sensor and an LED Display.
+To construct a radar using an Arduino Uno, Ultrasonic sensor and an LED Display.

 # What's needed ? #